-Year 8 Choices Booklet 2022
+Year 8 Choices Booklet 2024

-Welcome to the Year 8 Choices Booklet for Year 9 September 2022
+Welcome to the Year 8 Choices Booklet for Year 9 September 2024

 The curriculum for these students will consist of the Core Subjects which everyone studies.
-These are English (Language and Literature), Mathematics, Religious Education, Science, Core Information Technology, Careers, Core Physical Education and PSHE.
+These are English (Language and Literature), Mathematics, Religious Education, Science, History or Geography, Core Information Technology, Careers, Core Physical Education and PSHE.
 Most students will study French or Spanish; a number will use this time for additional support with Literacy in Year 9.
 This will be decided after consultation between students, staff and parents.